-At the date of preparation of these financial statements the management has assessed the ability of the Company to continue as a going concern on the basis of the available information for the foreseeable future.
-Following a review of the activities of the Company, the management anticipates that the Company has sufficient financial resources to continue its operational activities in the near future and continues to apply the going concern assumption in preparing the financial statements.
+In these circumstances, the Company's management has analysed and assessed the Company's ability to continue as a going concern based on available information about the foreseeable future.
+Management expects that the Company has sufficient financial resources to continue its operations in the near future and continues to apply the going concern principle in preparing the separate financial statements.